Lukauigi/COMP_4537_Labs_Lukasz_SetD/assignment1/self-graded-rubric.md

     - [✔] GETing a pokémon - improper key used to get a pokémon.
   - POST [1]
     - [✔] POSTing a pokémon.
-    - [✔] POSTing a pokémon - improper data
+    - [X] POSTing a pokémon - improper data
-    - [✔] POSTing a pokémon - duplicate pokémon
+    - [X] POSTing a pokémon - duplicate pokémon
   - DEL [1]
     - [✔] DELetting a pokémon.
     - [✔] DELetting a pokémon - pokémon not found
   - PUT [1]
-    - [?]
-PUTting a pokémon.
+    - [✔] PUTting a pokémon.
     - [✔] POSTing a pokémon - upsert
   - PATCH [1]
     - [✔] PATCHing a pokémon.